mEyob/mEyob.github.io/_posts/2019-04-18-horizontal-scaling.md

 the actual load is greater than the *target load + threshold*, whereas shutdown action is taken when the actual load is less than *target load - threshold*.
-The threshold helps in avoiding oscillatory effect by the autoscaler in an attempt to keep the actual load exactly at the target load by launching/stoping servers indefinately.
+The threshold helps in avoiding oscillatory effect by the autoscaler in an attempt to keep the actual load exactly equal to the target load by launching/stoping servers indefinately.
 When a server is marked for stopping, this is communicated with the load balancer so that it stops sending new requests to that server For more on AWS autoscaling please refer the [Autoscale user guide](https://docs.aws.amazon.com/autoscaling/plans/userguide/what-is-aws-auto-scaling.html).